-It is an important feature not only in the fight against crime, but also in the need for greater security and protection in the working environment, particularly in relation to theft, vandalism and industrial espionage.Smart Security Camera has provides a comprehensive range of access control systems, from simple ‘stand-alone’ units to large multi-user, multi-location computer-controlled systems.This includes electronic access control and remote locking/unlocking devices, as well as code or card entry systems, hands-free ‘proximity’ systems and entry phone intercom systems.
+It is an important feature not only in the fight against crime, but also in the need for greater security and protection in the working environment, particularly in relation to theft, vandalism and industrial espionage.Smartsecuritycamera has the expertise to install and maintain a comprehensive range of access control systems, from simple ‘stand-alone’ units to large multi-user, multi-location computer-controlled systems.This includes electronic access control and remote locking/unlocking devices, as well as code or card entry systems, hands-free ‘proximity’ systems and entry phone intercom systems.

 Video and Audio Entry System

 Door Intercom systems are now considered by many as an essential part for any development of offices or flats in the U.S. The concept of having an open door policy for all is often thought to invite the wrong type of attention.
 Audio systems consist of an intercom panel at the front door connected to a door phone in the flat upstairs or office and an electric lock.
 The panels can be provided from the BPT or Aiphone ranges and are available in SAA, polished brass and a wide range of colors.The door phones likewise are available in different colors and can be wall or table mounted.
 Our technical representatives will often work closely with the local crime prevention officer to ensure the design of the system is not only offering security but also an effective deterrent.

 Smart Security Camera has an electric door lock for every type of door.
 All forms of door intercom and access control system will require an electric lock of some type or another.
 As the style, type and size of doors varies so much there is a huge range of locks to choose from.
 It is vital to specify the correct lock if the integrity of both the door and security of the building are not to be compromised.
 Magnetic locks are available in most sizes and are well suited for use on doors which are designated fire exits but still need to be secure from the outside.
 The correct strength lock must be specified for each door.